rrousselGit/flutter_hooks/README.md

 }
 ```

-For more explanation of how they are implemented, here's a great article about
+For more explanation of how hooks are implemented, here's a great article about
-how they did it in React: https://medium.com/@ryardley/react-hooks-not-magic-just-arrays-cd4f1857236e
+how is was done in React: https://medium.com/@ryardley/react-hooks-not-magic-just-arrays-cd4f1857236e

 ## Rules